amatriain/feedbunch/INSTALLATION.md

 You will need a computer with [Docker](https://www.docker.com/) up and running and docker-compose installed.
 You can also run it in a [docker-swarm](https://docs.docker.com/engine/swarm/) cluster.

+**Warning**: after each deployment FeedBunch will take some time (up to a few minutes) to be available, because the feedbunch-webapp service has to recompile assets every time a new container is created.
+You can follow this process in the feedbunch-webapp service logs.

 ## The docker-compose.yml file

 You can find a [sample docker-compose.yml file here](FeedBunch-docker/docker-compose.yml).
 You should customize some